Psykotikism/Mutant_Tanks/README.md

 native bool ST_IsGlowEnabled(int tank);

 /**
- * Returns if the Tank is allowed to be a Super Tank.
+ * Returns if a Tank is allowed to be a Super Tank.
  *
  * @param tank			Client index of the Tank.
  * @param flags			Checks to run.